-US Patent No. 624639
+US Patent No. 6246394

 Please be aware that an important notice concerning availability, standard warranty, and use in critical applications of Texas Instruments semiconductor products and disclaimers thereto appears at the end of this data sheet.

-SPI is a trademark of Motorola, Inc. I2S is a trademark of Philips Corporation.
+SPI is a trademark of Motorola.